-Top 10 Telugu Movies At Box Office: Ala Vaikunthapurramloo & Sarileru Neekevvaru Makes It To Top-5
+Top 10 Telugu Movies At Box Office: Ala Vaikunthapurramloo & Sarileru Neekevvaru Makes It To Top 5

 2020 has started on a good note for the Telugu film Industry, as two movies released on Sankranti became blockbusters.
 Allu Arjun's Ala Vaikunthapurramuloo and Mahesh Babu's Sarileru Neekevvaru bagged top spots on the list of all-time top 10 Telugu movies.
-On this note, here we take you through the 10 highest sharing movies of Tollywood.
+On this note, here we take you through the top 10 highest-grossing movies of Tollywood.

 10.Bharat Ane Nenu

-The Koratala Siva directorial, which featured Mahesh Babu and Kiara Advani in the lead, emerged as a fan favorite.
+The Koratala Siva directorial, which featured Mahesh Babu and Kiara Advani in the lead, emerged as a fan favourite.
 Released on 20th April 2018, the political thriller collected Rs 96.30 crore at the worldwide box office while Rs 99.2 crore from theatrical rights.
 The movie, produced by DVV Dannaya, turned out to be an above-average film.
 Bharat Ane Nenu was released on 20th April 2018.

 9.Khaidi No 150